moj-analytical-services/rpackage_training/README.md

 - Install the package devtools if you haven't already (click on Packages, Install, type in devtools and click on Install).
 - Run the command 'devtools::create("path/to/package/pkgname")' and select the option to overwrite what is already there.

-You can now see in the 'Files' wondow that there are additions in your project directory.
+You can now see in the 'Files' window that there are additions in your project directory.

 Exercise 4: Follow the above steps, replacing "path/to/package/pkgname" by the correct directory path.
+Lastly, push back to git (click on Git and then Push).
+You can now refresh your github repository page and see the additions there.

+# 6. Amend the DESCRIPTION file

+Click on the DESCRIPTION filename in the file window and amend what needs altering.

+Exercise 5: Amend the DESCRIPTION file, replacing "path/to/package/pkgname" by the correct directory path.
 Lastly, push back to git (click on Git and then Push).
 You can now refresh your github repository page and see the additions there.